1jour1vin

 Wine noted (guide 2022) 1*Star (Very successful wine)

-A lovely basket of red and black fruits tinged with flowers—such is the aromatic gift of this expressive, indulgent wine.
-The structure still appears firm, but it promises longevity, as the substance is dense enough to integrate it.
+A lovely basket of red and black berries with floral notes—that is the aromatic gift of this expressive, indulgent wine.
+The structure still feels firm, but it promises longevity, as the body is dense enough to support it.

 About the estate:

 One day...
-Stéphane Azémar, an architect by training, and Véronique, an archaeologist, left the Paris region in 1999 to settle on a small property in Duravel, a village sheltered from the north wind by a range of hills, and make winegrowing their profession.
-They run their vineyard (7 hectares on the third terrace of the Lot) as a certified organic operation.
-They also produce saffron.
+Stéphane Azémar, an architect by training, and Véronique, an archaeologist, left the Paris region in 1999 to settle on a small property in Duravel—a village sheltered from the north wind by a curve of hills—and make winemaking their livelihood.
+They manage their vineyard (7 hectares on the third terrace of the Lot) as a certified organic operation.
+They also grow saffron.

 Loading...